chrisgrieser/shimmering-obsidian/README.md

 #### Previewing notes via QuickLook
 To avoid accidentally triggering the Quick Look feature, it is suggested you turn off activating QuickLook via shift and use `⌘ + Y` instead.
-You can do so with in the Alfred Settings under `Features → Previews`:
+You can do so in the Alfred Settings under `Features → Previews`:

 [QLmarkdown](https://github.com/sbarex/QLMarkdown) and
 [Peek](https://apps.apple.com/app/peek-quick-look-extension/id1554235898) both